-Trump headlines rally on eve of pivotal elections in Kentucky, Virginia, Mississippi
+Trump touts Baghdadi's 'one-way ticket to hell' ahead of pivotal elections in Kentucky, Virginia, Mississippi

-President Trump was headlining a rally on friendly turf in Kentucky on Monday night, just hours before the state’s voters are set to decide whether to give staunch White House ally Matt Bevin another term as governor in a nail-biting race.
+At a rally on friendly turf in Kentucky Monday night, President Trump urged what he called an "angry majority" of voters to send a powerful "signal" to Democrats and the world by handing Republican candidates big victories in Tuesday's gubernatorial race there, as well as the pivotal statewide elections in Virginia and Mississippi.

-The result of the showdown in Kentucky -- as well as Tuesday's gubernatorial race in Mississippi and state legislature races in Virginia -- could serve as a barometer on whether Trump still has the proven ability to rally Republicans at the voting booth amid Democrats' ongoing impeachment inquiry.
+The result of the showdown in Kentucky -- as well as the gubernatorial race in Mississippi and state legislature races in Virginia -- could serve as a barometer on whether Trump still has the proven ability to rally Republicans at the voting booth amid Democrats' ongoing impeachment inquiry.
+Top Democrats have acknowledged that Trump's influence helped the GOP sweep key House special elections in North Carolina in September.

+Amid chants of "USA," Trump repeatedly sought to leverage his accomplishments in office to boost Gov. Matt Bevin at Monday's rally.
+At one point, Trump reminded the audience that American special forces had just provided "the world's number-one terrorist a one-way ticket to hell," in a colorful reference to former ISIS leader Abu Bakr al-Baghdadi.

+DEMS ADMIT TRUMP HELPED NORTH CAROLINA GOP CANDIDATES SWEEP SPECIAL ELECTIONS, AS RNC TOUTS DATA OPERATIONS

 Thousands of supporters lined up outside the Rupp Arena in Lexington several hours in advance of the rally to boost Bevin, who has been locked in a dead heat with state Attorney General Andy Beshear, a Democrat.